ShGulfam/protected-html/README.md

 Submit: Click the "Submit" button.
 Access Files: If the password is correct, you will be redirected to the corresponding file on Google Drive.
 Passwords
-The following passwords are currently in use:

-11th@24: Accesses 11th grade Sentup results.
-12th@24: Accesses 12th grade Sentup results.
-adm@21-25: Accesses Admission registers.
-Note: These passwords grant access to sensitive information.
-Ensure they are kept confidential and shared only with authorized individuals.

 Future Improvements
 Enhanced Security: Implement more robust password protection mechanisms, such as hashing or a more secure authentication system.